Chocolate lovers, this double chocolate cheesecake recipe is for you.

 I don’t know how chocolate cheesecake got the reputation of being stuck in the 80s or 90s.
 Sure, it was really popular then, but why shouldn’t it still be popular today?

-While some preferences in the 80s and 90s were…questionable and best left back in the decades that celebrated neon excess, there is no reason why we shouldn’t make a place in our hearts and our kitchens for double chocolate cheesecake now.
+While some preferences in the 80s and 90s were…questionable and best left back in the decades that celebrated neon excess, there is no reason why we shouldn’t make a place in our hearts and our kitchens for chocolate cheesecake now.

 Sure, it’s a bit excessive, but it’s also delicious.